Zarol/ProjectAlias/setup.md

 If you already have a previous SDK installed:
 Go to `Window -> Android SDK Manager`.
-Download the suggested packages, however be sure to have the SDK Platform and Google APIs selected for Android 4.4.2 (API 19).
+Download the suggested packages, however be sure to have the SDK Platform and Google APIs selected for Android 4.4.2 (API 19) and Android SDK Build tools version 23.0.3.

 ## Android Emulator
 Go to `Window -> Android Virtual Device Manager`.
 Create a new AVD with the following profile: